Remembering Paul Allen: In the beginning, there was Traf-O-Data and Hendrix

 When Mike Slade heard Paul Allen had bought the Portland Trail Blazers in 1988, Slade wrote him a lengthy email detailing how much he loved the team, which he had grown up watching.

-Slade worked at Microsoft at the time and had worked with Allen briefly before the co-founder left 1983.
+Slade worked at Microsoft at the time and had worked with Allen briefly before the co-founder left in 1983.
 They didn’t know each other well, and Slade didn’t figure the short email exchange would lead anywhere.
 To his surprise, a couple months later, Allen invited him to a Blazers game.

 Allen flew Slade down on a private jet, and the two hit it off.
 Pretty soon, Slade was attending every game.

-“He was super generous and sweet,” said Slade, who in 1993 with Allen started Starwave, a software company that created ESPN.com.
+“He was super-generous and sweet,” said Slade, who in 1993 with Allen started Starwave, a software company that created ESPN.com.

 Slade remembers the massive whiteboard Allen would keep in his office covered in one-word ideas.
-He was always bursting with ideas, Slade said.
+He was always bursting with them, Slade said.

 “If you didn’t watch out, he’d give you more than you can handle,” he remembered, laughing.